RazrFalcon/resvg/README.md

 [SVG Full 1.1](https://www.w3.org/TR/SVG11/) subset.

 The core idea is to make a fast, small, portable SVG library designed for edge-cases.
-Right now, a `resvg` CLI application is less than 4MiB and doesn't require any external dependencies.
+Right now, a `resvg` CLI application is less than 3MiB and doesn't require any external dependencies.

-At the moment, there are no production-ready 2D rendering libraries for Rust.
-Because of that, `resvg` relies on [Skia].

 Another major difference from other SVG rendering libraries is that `resvg` does a lot of preprocessing before rendering.
 It converts an input SVG into a simplified one called [Micro SVG](./docs/usvg_spec.adoc) and only then it begins rendering.
 So it's very easy to implement a new rendering backend.
-But we officially support only the Skia one.
+But we officially support only one.
 And you can also access *Micro SVG* as XML directly via the [usvg](./usvg) tool.

 ## SVG support